chhjel/HealthCheck/README.md

 * Request log module that lists controllers and actions with their latest requests and errors.
 * Log searcher module for searching through logfiles on disk.
 * Documentation module that shows generated sequence diagrams from code decorated with attributes.
+* Release notes module that can show release notes.

 ## Getting started